meezaan/paradoxes.life/_posts/2023-07-09-the-myth-of-the-full-stack-developer.md

   2. A widely held but false belief or idea.

-So the modern definition can be classified as nothing more than a deformation of what the actual word means (not withstanding the difference between the Greek words Mythos and Logos, but that's another _form of binary philosophy / theosophy_ we eon't explore); it, in fact, appears to be a negation of the truth that the original Greek word actually purported.
+So the modern definition can be classified as nothing more than a deformation of what the actual word means (not withstanding the difference between the Greek words Mythos and Logos, but that's another _form of binary philosophy / theosophy_ we won't explore); it, in fact, appears to be a negation of the truth that the original Greek word actually purported.
 And as mythos is how knowledge was transmitted (and still is the most effective way of transmitting it), for those who understand the religious efficacy of mythos, one might even co-relate it with the use of the word
 Isnad (إِسْنَاد) in Arabic or Upanishad (उपनिषद्) in Sanskrit.
 But that is a topic for another day.